-We believe in understanding, measuring, and mitigating the risks associated with transition to a low-carbon and climate-resilient future.
-We will align our business strategy with national priorities and over time rebalance our portfolio mix that creates value and benefits our stakeholders.
+The bank believes in understanding, measuring, and mitigating the risks associated with transition to a low-carbon and climate-resilient future.
+RCBC will align our business strategy with national priorities and over time rebalance our portfolio mix that creates value and benefits our stakeholders.

-We have taken important first steps to reduce corporate carbon footprint and finance the flow of funds into a low-carbon and climate-resilient future not only in the Philippines but also within ASEAN.
+Important first steps have been taken to reduce corporate carbon footprint and finance the flow of funds into a low-carbon and climate-resilient future not only in the Philippines but also within ASEAN.

-We have taken on a leading role in developing Sustainable Finance.
+RCBC has taken on a leading role in developing Sustainable Finance.